Charles Ferdinand, Duke of Berry: Biography

+King Victor Amadeus III of Sardinia and Maria Antonietta of Spain (youngest daughter of Philip V of Spain).

-Charles Ferdinand d'Artois, Duke of Berry, was born at Versailles.
-As a son of a fils de France not being heir apparent, he was himself only a petit-fils de France, and thus bore his father's appanage title as surname in emigration.
-However, during the Restoration, as his father was heir presumptive to the crown, he was allowed the higher rank of a fils de France (used in his marriage contract, his death certificate, etc.).
-His maternal grandparents were Victor Amadeus III of Sardinia and Maria Antonietta of Spain.
-She was the youngest daughter of Philip V of Spain and Elisabeth Farnese.
+As his father was a fils de France, but not heir apparent, Charles Ferdinand was only a petit-fils de France, and thus bore his father's appanage title as surname while an emigré.
+After the Restoration in 1815, his father was heir presumptive, so Charles Ferdinand was allowed the higher rank of a fils de France (used in his marriage contract, his death certificate, et cetera).
 Since he was already dead when his father became king, he and his surviving daughter always had "Artois" as surname.